mattsaxon/HASS-SpeakercraftMediaPlayer/README.md

       - platform: speaercraft_media
 ```

+## Master Switch

 As per above config, the entity ```switch.speakercraft``` should exist which functions as the main masteroff switch.

 This can be used as an overall indicator of state by using an [input_boolean](https://www.home-assistant.io/integrations/input_boolean/) or contol another switch, for example a smart plug which powers the Speakercraft amplifier.

+## Party Mode

-The swwitch platfrom add a "Party Mode" switch per zone with the name of the zone suffixed with "_party"
+The switch platfrom add a "Party Mode" switch per zone with the name of the zone suffixed with "_party"